FlushingBaseball/library-of-ptolemy/README.md

 # Finished

+#### Assassinorum Kingmaker by Robert Rath (Narrated by Gareth Armstrong)
+A critical mission requires the best operatives the assassinorm temple can provide.
+A Knight planet looks like it has gone rouge so a team is dispatched to do what is necessary
+##### Review
+Fantastic, this is the book that proves 40k is a great setting even without the Astartes when done right.
+**Performance**
+Gareth Armstrong gave an amazing reading of this book, he dedicated himself to finding the characters and breathed life into the text
+**4.5/5**

 #### Lord of Excess (Renegades) by Rich McCormick (Narrated by Richard Reed)
 A Chaos Warband of Emperor's Children end up coming into possesion of a rich Imperial World who hasn't seen contact with the empire in 30+ years.